 A crunchy, healthy dessert with a high protein twist.
-These protein rice Krispies are a rich combination of peanut butter, maple syrup, and collagen powder to bring you 12 grams of protein and a whole lot of flavor.
+These Protein Rice Krispies are a rich combination of peanut butter, maple syrup, and collagen powder to bring you 12 grams of protein in each square and a whole lot of flavor.

 Learning how to eat more protein doesn’t mean giving up the treats you love!
 These peanut butter protein Rice Krispie treats are one of my favorite ways to curb cravings and boost daily protein, without using marshmallows.
 With minimal prep and no baking, these protein rice krispies make an easy snack or semi-healthy dessert for both moms and kids.

-Most traditional Rice Krispie treats rely on marshmallows for sweetness and binding, but that also means lots of sugar and processed ingredients.
+Most traditional rice crispy treats rely on marshmallows for sweetness and binding, but that also means lots of sugar and processed ingredients.
 These bars skip the marshmallows in favor of peanut butter and natural sweeteners to hold everything together.

-Easy to make: Only 5 main ingredients and no baking required.
+Easy to make: Only 5 main ingredients and no baking required just like these chocolate peanut butter crunch bars.

-Indulgent: The base recipe is delicious but you can also top them with a thick chocolate or even sprinkles to make them more like dessert.
+Indulgent: The base recipe is delicious but you can also top them with a thick chocolate or even sprinkles to make them more like dessert, just like this these gluten-free protein brownies and dairy-free cake pops.

 Healthy: With 12 grams of protein and naturally dairy-free and gluten-free, these protein rice Krispies are a healthy way to indulge your sweet tooth.